Approach to network failure due to intrinsic fluctuations

 Next, we consider a square lattice network with $N=2500$ nodes and $E=4900$ edges.
 The random walk simulations were performed with $W=2~E$ walkers and the results are displayed in Fig. \ref{fig:appfail2}.
 The decay of the fraction of active nodes $f_{ac}$ as a function of time is shown in Fig. \ref{fig:appfail2}(top) for a few realizations.
-Unlike similar results shown for the case of disordered lattices in Fig. \ref{fig:appfail1}, $f_{ac}$ displays nearly the same decay profile in every realization.
+Unlike similar results shown for the case of heterogeneous networks in Fig. \ref{fig:appfail1}, $f_{ac}$ displays nearly the same decay profile in every realization.
 Further, notice that $f_{ac}$ never reaches zero but saturates at $f_{ac} \approx 0.15$.
-This happens because, as $t \to \infty$, a very small number of connected nodes tend to survive and support dynamics though the network as a whole has effectively failed and cannot support dynamics.
+This happens because, as $t \to \infty$, a very small number of connected nodes, often in different clusters, tend to survive and support dynamics though the network as a whole has effectively failed and cannot support dynamics.